Alex0247/odin-recipes/README.md

 First Odin Project

 - First Attempt At A Website
-- Tried using flexbox with no understanding
+- Tried using flexbox with no prior research / experience